EpsilonNought117/apac/README.md

 ﻿# libapac

-**libapac** is a free and open-source, high-performance C library for arbitrary-precision integer arithmetic and related computations.
+**libapac** is a free and open-source, high-performance C library for arbitrary-precision integer arithmetic and computation.

 ## Build Requirements